Data Science in the Age of AI: Is the "Sexiest Job" Still Sexy?

 - •Automation: Lead internal initiatives like 'Virtual Analysts' or automated experimentation pipelines.

-2Leveraging the Tools (The Strategist Mindset)
+2Leveraging Tools (The Strategist Mindset)

 Use AI to 10x your output so you can focus on what humans do best.